devrdias/react-native-form4u/README.md

 A React Native component which works like a Form Builder.

+It's all configurable using Json properties.

 I first started this project to help myself on personal projects and for learning purposes, but them it turned out that maybe it can help others to build apps using this simple, light and fast Form Builder.

-Uses **React Hooks** just to demonstrate this new fabulous feature of React.

 To dynamic build a form, simple declare an array of fields as shown below.
 Use same default properties from RN Components Library, sucha as **TextIput**, **Button**, **TouchableOpacity**.